Community notes reduce engagement with and diffusion of false information online: Results

 Smaller repost cascades tend to be both less broad and less deep than larger repost cascades~\cite{juul2021comparing}.
 To disentangle changes in size from changes in structural metrics, we perform the following matching procedure.
 For each post that received a note, we first calculate the growth in observed cascade size as well as in the observed structural metrics in the 48 hours after note attachment.
-We do the same for the estimated synthetic control values.
-Finally, we compare growth in structural metrics for treated and control posts whose repost cascades grew by the same amount in total size after note attachment.
-As shown in~\hyperref[fig:3]{Figure~3 \textit{J-L}}, we find that while max breadth does not differ in the distribution between treatment and synthetic controls that grow by similar amounts, max depth and structural virality do differ.
+We apply the same procedure to the estimated synthetic controls.
+Finally, we compare the change in structural metrics for treated posts and synthetic controls whose repost cascades grew in size by a similar amount after note attachment.
+As shown in~\hyperref[fig:3]{Fig.~3 \textit{I--K}}, we find that while max breadth does not differ in the distribution between treatment and synthetic controls that grow by similar amounts, max depth and structural virality do differ.
 Relative to synthetic controls that grew by a similar amount, posts that receive notes do so with a smaller max depth and smaller structural virality, indicating less viral diffusion in the presence of an attached note.
-These results indicate that effects of attaching a community note on depth and structural virality cannot be simply explained by a change in cascade size and suggest that the attachment of a note significantly affects the mechanism through which the posts spread over the network.
-These structural results are consistent with community notes having a larger moderating effect on users when the post reaches them through a repost cascade, and less of an effect on users who receive the post directly from the original poster.
+These results suggest that effects of attaching a community note on depth and structural virality cannot be simply explained by a change in cascade size and suggest that the attachment of a note significantly affects the mechanism through which the posts spread over the network.
+These structural differences are consistent with community notes having a larger moderating effect on users when the post reaches them through a repost cascade, and less of an effect on users who receive the post directly from the original poster.